Introducing Qwen3-ASR-Flash: Top-Tier AI Transcription with Leaderboard-Leading Accuracy

 Regardless of which pipeline you choose, every transcription gets the same enrichment:

-• Topic detection using advanced NLP
+• Section detection using advanced NLP

 • Chapter generation with titles and summaries

-• Semantic search across your transcript (text-embedding-3-large)
+• Semantic search across your transcript

 • Q&A with citations that link to exact timestamps